rust-lang/leadership-council/policies/project-director-election-process.md

         * Note that this process seeks to produce a candidate everyone is satisfied with and has no objections to.
 Avoid lengthy debates over preferences not related to objections or unmet requirements.
 * Document and announce the selection

+If for some reason the Council is unable to reach consensus on a group of candidates (for example, the Council finds blocking objections to all candidates), the Council will postpone the election process to give a chance to troubleshoot and find an approach that is more likely to be successful.
+We do not specify how this will happen, but the council would likely convene a subcommittee to work on the issue and report back to the council.

 ### FAQ

 #### Why is there no step where we require that people consent to be nominated?